Autodesk-Forge/learn.forge.viewmodels/README.md

 The [Forge JAVA SDK](https://search.maven.org/search?q=a:forge-java-sdk) packages is included by default.
 Some other non-Autodesk packaged are used, including [WebServlet](https://docs.oracle.com/javaee/6/api/javax/servlet/annotation/WebServlet.html) and [commons-fileupload](https://mvnrepository.com/artifact/commons-fileupload/commons-fileupload/1.3) for upload file.

 # Tips & tricks
-Maven 3.0 and above deprecated LATEST and RELEASE metaversions ([see this discussion](https://stackoverflow.com/questions/30571/how-do-i-tell-maven-to-use-the-latest-version-of-a-dependency)], if you need latest version, please check on [Maven Center](https://search.maven.org/search?q=a:forge-java-sdk) and update with the specific version number accordingly.
+Maven 3.0 and above deprecated LATEST and RELEASE metaversions ([see this discussion](https://stackoverflow.com/questions/30571/how-do-i-tell-maven-to-use-the-latest-version-of-a-dependency)], if you need latest version of **Forge JAVA SDK**, please check on [Maven Center](https://search.maven.org/search?q=a:forge-java-sdk) and update with the specific version number accordingly.
   ```
     <dependency>
             <groupId>com.autodesk</groupId>